The Mystery of Beauty

 That’s all we get.
 The last sentence is particularly worrying.
-Apparently, reflecting upon what Beauty is can’t be done whilst designing, even though Beauty is guiding the design process by (supposedly) telling the designer when he/she/her Dameship has arrived at it.
+Apparently, reflecting upon what Beauty is can’t be done while designing, even though Beauty is guiding the design process by (supposedly) telling the designer when he/she/her Dameship has arrived at it.
 We end the chapter no wiser than we were at the beginning when the author stated “Beauty must be shrouded in mystery in order to fulfil its function in the design process … to bring the design decision process to conclusion …” This is not an argument.
 It is a statement of belief.

 • • •

 There’s a lot about this book that worries me and a lot of that has to do with creating the appearance of knowledge and the projection of authority.
 The methods aren’t new.

 The plain cover: This implies that what’s inside is important enough in itself and does not need added fanciness.
 It’s all about the contents.

 There aren’t any pictures: They say a picture’s worth a thousand words and we know what’s meant by that.
 But why use a picture when you can say it in a thousand words?
 Another way a book can convey an air of authority is by having a lot of words and by making it appear as if every word is essential.